dsdsam/Kaleidoscope/README.md

 2) Space Exploration Mission (SEM)  - a Java desktop application that is supposed to be controlled by the McLN controller.
-3) Discrete Symbolic Dynamical Systems Development & Simulating Environment (DSDS DSE) - a Java desktop application that utilizes McLN formalism to design, implement and simulate the Space Exploration Mission behavior based controller.
+3) Discrete Symbolic Dynamical Systems Development & Simulating Environment (DSDS DSE) - a Java desktop application that utilizes McLN formalism to design, implement, simulate and produce the Space Exploration Mission behavior based controllers.

 The Discrete Symbolic Dynamical Systems & Models web site (http://www.dsdsam.com) is dedicated to McLN modeling technique.
 The main pages of the site are: "McLN Viewer" and "McLN MF".